olioak/tiljavascript/notes/misc.md

 - html or htm? use just one. not importnat
 - which names can a page have? not important, if learner puts something wrong, it will not work
+- story tell it

+# about
+The descriptions are 280 characters long.
+The code has no limit.
+Even if the code has not restriction, because the description is short, the code naturally stays small.

+I avoid describing exceptions and just describe the main point.
+I will put a note to describe the exceptions later.

+I cant offer many alternatives or the text becomes long.

+# guidelines

+# instead
+- common instead of typical

+# avoid:
+- normally
+- just
+- this, that